-- Learn how Optimizely X Web Experimentation calculates results to enable business decisions
+- Learn how Optimizely Web Experimentation and Full Stack calculate results to enable business decisions

 - Determine the definitions and formulas for result metrics

 - Share the results of your experiments with others

 - Export campaign or experiment results in a comma-separated value (CSV) format

 The Results page at a glance

 Optimizely's experiment Results page helps you measure success in an experiment.
 Dive into each metric and variation to see how visitors respond to changes you made to your site.